Budget Glossary and Acronyms

 Fleet – The vehicles owned and operated by the County.

-FOCUS (Fairfax County Unified System) – This refers to a multi-year, joint initiative with the Fairfax County Government and Fairfax County Public Schools that replaces our budget, finance, procurement, and human resources systems with a single, unified system.
+FOCUS (Fairfax County Unified System) – This refers to the joint Enterprise Resource Planning (ERP) system which Fairfax County Government and Fairfax County Public Schools replaced its previous budget, finance, procurement, and human resources systems with a single, unified system in November 2011.

 Forfeiture – The automatic loss of property, including cash, as a penalty for breaking the law, or as compensation for losses resulting from illegal activities.
 Once property has been forfeited, the County may claim it, resulting in confiscation of the property.